 Emergency Solutions Grants funds are being used by a couple of subrecipients for street outreach - to help locate, identify, and build relationships with homeless individuals and families and to engage them for the purpose of providing immediate support, intervention, and connections with homeless assistance programs and/or mainstream social services and housing programs.
-Street outreach is conducted in Sioux Falls, Aberdeen, and on Indian Reservations.
+Street outreach is conducted in Rapid City and Pine Ridge.